 From 1 February 2016, all scheduled facilities that are liable to pay the waste levy must have a weighbridge installed (except facilities that only receive liquid waste).
-This includes facilities in the Regulated Area that undertake resource recovery, waste processing (non-thermal treatment) and waste storage activities.
-More information on the waste levy and the Regulated Area is available.
+This includes facilities in the Regulated Area that undertake resource recovery, waste processing (nonthermal treatment) and waste storage activities.
+More information on the waste levy and the regulated area is available on the EPA website.